-Two fresh details about Apple’s next family of iPhones have ‘leaked’ online, and they paint a pretty picture.
+Two fresh details about Apple’s next iPhones have ‘leaked’ online, and they paint a pretty picture.

 The fresh leak stemmed from Japanese blog Macotakara on Monday.
 It alleges that “trustworthy sources connected with suppliers in China” revealed Apple is working on two new iPhones that will have OLED screens and tri-camera setups.